-- Green pesto - use high-quality fresh store-bought pesto or make your own if you have time.
+- Green pesto - use high-quality fresh store-bought pesto or make your own using the homemade pesto recipe from my Linguine Al Pesto.
 I find high-quality fresh ready-made pesto is often just as good as homemade pesto and is something I will often reach for when I am short on time.
 You can also use normal shop-bought jarred pesto.
 Some pestos will contain more salt than others.
 I suggest tasting the pesto sauce after you have mixed it into the cooked green veg and adding a little more salt if you feel it's needed.

 - Fresh lasagne sheets - I always opt for fresh over dry because they cook a lot more quickly.
 If you want to use dry sheets instead you will need to bake the lasagne for at least half an hour.